1bardesign/ferris-examples/readme.md

 Get your head around how [ferris](https://github.com/1bardesign/ferris) is meant to be used to make games, with some worked examples.

+You can get packaged examples on itch [here](https://1bardesign.itch.io/ferris-examples).

+The official repository for these examples is [here](https://github.com/1bardesign/ferris-examples/).

 # Demos/Game Split

 Some more focussed "feature" demos are being prepared alongside a more integrated mini-game.